xrud-git/other/storage/license/storage/lic_authority/README.md

 Everyone can contribute to the product, but publication of it requires additional explicitly granted permission .

-At modified parts of the original product, it require to keep the same or lower license restrictions .
+At modified parts of the original product, it require to keep the license restrictions, but allows to add any other .